ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

-Finally, let's talk about the "or" metacharacter (`|`), which is also called the "pipe" character.
-This metacharacter allows you to match either the regex on the right or on the left side of the pipe.
+Finally, let's talk about the **"or" metacharacter (`|`)**, which is also called the "pipe" character.
+This metacharacter **allows you to match either the regex on the right or on the left side of the pipe**.
 Let's take a look at a small example:

 ```bash